 E. C. Scranton Memorial Library

 In 1874 the East River Reading Room opened, and in 1878 the Madison Library Association was organized.
-Membership in the association was $1 per year, and non-members were welcome to borrow books at a fee of 5 cents per week per book.
-The collection of 1,000 volumes was kept in such locations as James R. Meigs’ store, Fred T. Dowd’s shoe store, and, finally, the Boston Street School.
-Here the library was housed from 1883 until 1895–the year in which a fire destroyed both the school and most of the library collection.
+Membership in the association was $1 per year, and non-members were welcome to borrow books for 5 cents per week per book.
+The collection of 1,000 volumes was kept in such locations as James R. Meigs’s store, Fred T. Dowd’s shoe store, and, finally, the Boston Street School, where the books were housed from 1883 until 1895, the year in which a fire destroyed both the school and most of the library collection.
 Only eighteen books, in circulation at the time of the fire, remained.
-Nonetheless, within a year the Library Association was operating again, with 280 books, in the corner of Mrs. John Wilcox’s shoe store at first and then in a small building on the Boston Post Road.
+Nonetheless, within a year the Library was operating again, with 280 books kept at first in the corner of Mrs. John Wilcox’s shoe store and then in a small building on the Boston Post Road.

 The inadequacies of this situation were resolved in 1900 when Miss Mary Eliza Scranton offered the Association the use of a new, completely furnished library building.
 She had had the library built, in memory of her father, Erastus Clark Scranton, on the corner of Wall Street, adjoining her family's old home.
-The original structure, which is the Beaux Arts section at the west end of the present building, was designed by Henry Bacon (1866-1924), an eminent New York architect who, six years later, won the commission to design the Lincoln Memorial in Washington, D. C. He had received his training at the celebrated firm of McKim, Mead and White in New York City and had also traveled abroad to study classical, especially Greek architecture, which became the hallmark of his own work.
+The original structure, which is the Beaux Arts section at the southwest end of the present building, was designed by Henry Bacon (1866-1924).
+He was an eminent New York architect who, six years later, won the commission to design the Lincoln Memorial in Washington, D. C. He had received his training at the celebrated firm of McKim, Mead and White in New York City and had also traveled abroad to study classical, especially Greek architecture, which became the hallmark of his own work.
 His specialty became the design of monuments and memorials, which he often did in collaboration with such sculptors as Daniel Chester French and Augustus Saint-Gaudens.

 Credit: This history of the E. C. Scranton Memorial Library was prepared by the library staff and supplemented with details from A Brief History of Madison, Conn. by Katherine Hulser Ryerson (New York: Pageant Press, 1960).